 This bill mandates that school districts develop and implement policies regarding the use of student cell phones and other personal electronic communication devices within schools.
-Specifically, it introduces a new paragraph to RSA 189:1-a, which requires school boards and chartered public school trustees to create a policy that, at a minimum, restricts the use of personal cell phones during class instruction.
-However, the policy must allow for approved exceptions based on student medical needs, disabilities, or language proficiency requirements, ensuring that students with specific needs can utilize their devices as outlined in their individualized education programs (IEPs) or other relevant plans.
+Specifically, it requires school boards and chartered public school trustees to create a policy that restricts the use of personal cell phones during class instruction, with certain approved exceptions for students with medical needs, disabilities, or language proficiency requirements.
+The new legal language inserted into RSA 189:1-a establishes this requirement and emphasizes that students with medical devices or those supported by individualized education programs (IEPs) or language access programs are exempt from these restrictions.

 The bill is set to take effect on July 1, 2025, and is expected to have an indeterminable fiscal impact on local expenditures, as the costs associated with implementing these policies will vary by district.
 The legislation does not anticipate any changes to local revenue.
-Overall, the bill aims to create a more focused educational environment by limiting distractions from personal electronic devices while still accommodating students who require such devices for legitimate educational purposes.
+The Department of Education has been contacted regarding the implications of this bill.

 As Amended by the House: 189:1-a